setbern/react-chrome-redux-boilerplate/README.md

 this will create the basic bundle of the three files and output them to the assets folder in the top of the root directory

-Follow up with opening up a second terminal tab and running:

-	$ npm run start

-This will start a wepack-dev-server that watches all the changes associated with
+Webpack watches over these entry points and reflects the changes in the production bundle
 	./popup/index.js

 	./background/src/index.js

 	./content/src/index.js

-webpack-dev-server will update the bundle files real time on change with inline and hot-reloading

 ##Popup development